keybase/book-content/01-your-account/01-devices.md

 # Devices

-Note: Users can sign up on the website, without a key, until at least one device is added.
-Chris Coyne says this is probably going away soon, so let's assume a device and key are required to establish an account.

-When you sign up for Keybase, you sign up with the Keybase app on a device such as your phone or computer.
-Strong cryptography guarantees an association between your account and the device you sign up with.
+Before you can create a Keybase account, you need to install the app on your computer or device.
+When you sign up for your Keybase account, you create a username (that *cannot* be changed).
+But you *don’t* create a password.
+Instead, strong cryptography guarantees an association between your account and the device — e.g., your phone or computer — that you sign up with.

 ![]({{url_for('static', filename='img/kb-one-device.png')}})